reezoobose/long_run/README.md

 # long_run
-Long Run is a Game maade in Unity Game Engine. https://teamjoegames.xyz/.
+Long Run is a Game made in Unity Game Engine. https://teamjoegames.xyz/.
 Long Run contains many Api calls for user registration,login,update userdata.
 All those Apis are created by Flask.